jason-davey/studio/PLAYBOOK.md

     *   If elements are not highlighting correctly, ensure the page structure hasn't significantly changed from when the walkthrough was defined.
 The `HighlightCallout.tsx` component relies on CSS selectors to find elements.
     *   If the walkthrough seems stuck, try ending it and restarting.
 Check the browser's developer console for any errors.
     *   The walkthrough attempts to open the correct accordion panel for each step.
 If this isn't working, ensure the `requiresAccordionOpen` property in `WalkthroughContext.tsx` matches the `value` of the `AccordionItem` in `src/app/page.tsx`.
+- **Datadog RUM Data Not Appearing:**
+    *   Ensure you've run `npm install @datadog/browser-rum` (or `yarn add`).
+    *   Verify all `NEXT_PUBLIC_DATADOG_*` environment variables are correctly set in `.env.local` and that you've restarted your Next.js development server after setting them.
+    *   Check your browser's network tab for requests to Datadog's intake servers.
+    *   Confirm the RUM application is correctly set up in your Datadog account.

 This playbook should provide a solid foundation for using the in-app tools and Firebase for A/B testing.
 Good luck!